Skip to content

 Certification and signing of documentation before a South African Commisioner of Oaths

-The relevant documentation to be certified and photo identification e.g. passport or identity document must be submitted in person and an appointment must made for this purpose by contacting:
+The relevant documentation to be certified and photo identification, e.g. passport or identity document, must be submitted in person, and an appointment must be made for this purpose by contacting:

 Legalising Documents